U.N. adviser Egeland says 'tremendous battles' still loom in Syria

 Russia is Syrian President Bashar al-Assad's main military ally in the conflict.

 "I was in touch with the Russians and the Americans yesterday on this," Egeland said.
-"The armed groups have given it to the U.N., and the U.N. has transmitted this to Russia and the U.S., and they will then transmit it to their allies."
+"The humanitarian NGOs have given it to the U.N., and the U.N. has transmitted this to Russia and the U.S., and they will then transmit it to their allies."

 (Reporting by Tom Miles; Editing by Mark Heinrich)